Approved by the Engineering Practice Policy Committee on February 9, 2023

 Approved by the Public Policy and Practice Committee on March 3, 2023

 Adopted by the Board of Direction on July 22, 2023

-The American Society of Civil Engineers (ASCE) believes that the selection of Professional Engineers as prime consultants and subcontractors should be based on the qualifications of the engineering firm.
-Qualifications including education, training, experience, past-performance, capabilities, personnel and workloads should be evaluated when selecting an engineering firm.
+The American Society of Civil Engineers (ASCE) supports the selection of professional engineering services on the basis of qualifications including training, experience, past-performance, and capabilities.
+Personnel should also be evaluated when selecting an engineering firm.

 ASCE supports qualifications-based selection (QBS) procedures such as those specified by the Brooks Architect-Engineers Act of 1972, 40 U.S.C.
-1101 et seq., the numerous similar state and local laws, and the American Bar Association's Model Procurement Code for State and Local Governments for the engagement of engineering services.
-ASCE recommends that the application of these procedures to the development of a scope of work and the selection, procurement and administration of contracts for engineering services be the responsibility of technically qualified staff of the project owner.
+1101 et seq., the numerous similar state, and local laws, and the American Bar Association's Model Procurement Code for State and Local Governments for the engagement of engineering services.
+ASCE recommends that the application of these procedures to the development of a scope of work and the selection, procurement, and administration of contracts for engineering services be primarily the responsibility of technically qualified staff or representative of the project owner.

-Contrary to these beliefs, the relevant experience, ability and specific technical approaches of the proposing design professionals are far more important to the overall quality, utility and life-cycle cost of any project than is the initial engineering fee, which is invariably a relatively small percentage of the total project cost.
+Owners must understand that requesting bids for engineering services and accepting the lowest bid without regard to qualifications of the selected engineering team may not result in the quality of work that they desire for their project.
+Relevant experience, ability and specific technical approaches of the proposing design professionals are far more important to the overall quality, utility and life-cycle cost of any project than is the initial engineering fee, which is invariably a relatively small percentage of the total project cost.